 Sometimes people are giving them away or selling them for a bargain, so look in your local paper or on Craig's list.

-Worst case scenario, you can use your dog cage as a temporary urban chicken coop for a chicken or two.
+Worst case scenario, you can use your dog's cage or house as a temporary backyard chicken coop.

-Just be sure to add a perch or two for your chicken or chickens to hang out on and make sure to clean the cage daily.
+Just be sure to add a perch or two for your chickens to roost on at night and a nest for laying eggs.

 Go to Types of Eggs